Lion(fish) and Tiger(sharks), Oh My!

 Satisfied?
 Good… but there are more!
 But first, let’s learn a little about the lobster exhibit; “The New England Lobster Legacy exhibit looks at the local lobster industry and traces the lobster’s rise from “trash-fish” to high priced delicacy.
 The exhibit also provides an inside look at the tools of the lobster trade, showing guests how a lobster trap works, historic buoys found in our area, and how to determine a “keeper” from a “throw back.”
 Best of all, the custom-made lobster tank on display provides an underwater look for visitors at a trap filled with live lobsters!”

-It’s funny… on a trip to Ikea (followed by lunching on the greatest pizza in the Universe (2016 me puts Sally’s above Pepe’s, by the way) a couple months after this trip, Damian demanded we buy him an orange crab seat cushion thing that doubles as a stuffed animal.
+It’s funny… on a trip to Ikea (followed by lunching on some of the greatest pizza in the Universe, a couple months after this trip, Damian demanded we buy him an orange crab seat cushion thing that doubles as a stuffed animal.
 He loooooooved that thing (for a couple months) and every picture of a crab and crab bath toy and crab this and crab that – he just loved like crazy.
 I point to this experience as the nascent days of his crabby-love:

 He only looks sore because we took the live crab away from him.
 Trust me.
 Turtles and crabs, crabs and turtles, that’s all he needs.
 Well, that… and giant African millipedes:

 (2016 – Y’know, it’s funny going through this page now.
 This page was written only a month before we got his Smith-Magenis Syndrome diagnosis.
 Obviously we knew our non-babbling, non-walking (among many other issues) child had something unique about him.
 But we plowed ahead “doing stuff” with him – just as we do today, just before his 10th birthday.)